Empowering Job Seekers and Employers Through the U.S. Department of Labor’s ERAP Program

 Participating Educational Institutions:

-Each site welcomed 20+ students per classroom, allowing them to engage directly with employer booths, participate in career readiness sessions, and experience a real-time hiring environment.
-These institutions demonstrated the power of early exposure to career pathways—a proven factor in improving long-term employment outcomes.
+Each site welcomed 20 or more students per classroom, allowing them to engage directly with employer booths, participate in career readiness sessions, and experience a real time hiring environment.
+These institutions demonstrated the power of early exposure to career pathways, a proven factor in improving long term employment outcomes.

 Digital Tools That Drive Results: SkillsSprint